Kirby Puckett: Retirement

 After spending the spring of 1996 continuing to blister Grapefruit League batting with a .344 average, Puckett woke up on March 28 without vision in his right eye.
 He was diagnosed with glaucoma, and was placed on the disabled list for the first time in his professional career.
 Three surgeries over the next few months could not restore vision in the eye.
+Puckett was diagnosed with a central retinal vein occlusion.
 When it was apparent that he would never be able to play again, Puckett announced his retirement on July 12, 1996, at the age of 36.
+He had played his entire 12-year career with the Twins.
 Following his retirement, the Twins made him an executive vice president of the team.

 Puckett received the 1996 Roberto Clemente Award for community service.

 Legacy

 Puckett won the 1989 American League batting title with a .339 batting average.
 He also led the league in runs batted in with 112 in 1994.
 Puckett won six Silver Slugger Awards and six Gold Gloves during his playing career.
 He was named to the AL All-Star Team 10 times.
 He finished his career with a .318 batting average, 207 home runs, and 1085 runs batted in.
 At the time of Puckett's retirement, his .318 career batting average was the highest of any right-handed batter since Joe DiMaggio.
 Also, he amassed 2,040 hits in the first 10 seasons of his career; this total exceeded that of any other 20th-century player.
-His career average of 192 hits per season is the highest ever for an MLB player.